Meet the Team

 Lesley is the Executive Director at Restorative Thinking Limited, working with PCC’s, Youth Offending Services, Prisons, Probation Services, Local Authorities and partner organisations to manage the effective implementation of Restorative Thinking programmes, training, consultation and strategies.

 Lesley worked in education until 2007, and successfully managed regional and national education programmes for Youth Offending Services and Attendance Centres before establishing Restorative Thinking Limited early in 2012.
-Lesley trained as a restorative practitioner and is ‘Highly Recommended’ as a Restorative Conference Facilitator.
+Lesley trained as a restorative practitioner, has co-written Restorative Thinking’s suite of training packages and is co-author for Restorative Thinking prevention and intervention programmes.

-Lesley promotes the restorative education of service users (including young and adult offenders, parents, pupils and children) both as a key life skill and as a means of addressing conflict.
+Lesley promotes the restorative education of service users (including young and adult offenders, parents, pupils and children) both as a key life skill and as a means of addressing harm.

 Lesley has worked as a volunteer mentor for young people seeking employment and education, and as a volunteer with Victim Support.
 From 2012-14, she was a primary school Parent Governor and Link Governor.